c3lingo/c3lingo-interpreter-unit/README.md

 TODO: Try out using the amp's feedback resistor for gain control or just use a potentiometer on the input of the next stage.

-TODO: Integrate the On-Air and mute buttons
+TODO: Integrate the On-Air button

 For long-lasting endurance of the microphone level potentiometer, we're using one with conductive plastic as resistor element (Bourns model 91).